shon2515/Cafe-Sales-Analysis/README.md

 ## 📈 Dashboard Features
 - KPI scorecards for quick performance overview
 - Time-series charts for sales trends
-- Bar charts for product and category performance
+- Bar charts and pie charts for product and category performance
 - Geographic analysis by state
 - Interactive filters:
   - Date